 Organizational skills need to be taught to children, and one of the most effective ways to encourage this is to help your student develop a routine.
 By addressing important areas like tracking assignments, managing materials, time management, and task planning, you can help your child stay on top of their school routine, whether it’s at home or in-person.read more

-Are you concerned that your child is having trouble adjusting to online learning during Covid-19?
+Are you concerned that your child is having trouble adjusting to virtual classrooms?
 Many students who are currently engaged in remote education, as well as those who have done so previously, may be falling behind.
-It’s important to be mindful of your child’s performance so that you can help them overcome their challenges.read more
+Be mindful of your child’s performance so that you can help them overcome their challenges.read more

 With the new challenges brought on by the school year, we are all trying to stay positive.
 But when we find ourselves repeating instructions over and over, it may start to feel like praise isn’t enough.
 Refining your praise technique to be more consistent and strategic can be the difference between empty words and boosting your child’s self-esteem!read more